Homemade Pizzeria Garlic Knots and Sauce are so easy to make with fresh garlic, Italian herbs and olive oil, you’ll never order them again!

 The thing about these pizza knots is they are super easy.
 Easy as in no rising time really needed.
 Just the amount of time it takes to make the dough, roll it out and dredge it before baking is about all the time it needs.
-No this isn’t you Italian grandmother’s pizza dough, but trust me it makes for delicious, easy appetizer your friends and family will love.
+No this isn’t your Italian grandmother’s pizza dough, but it makes for a delicious, easy appetizer your friends and family will love.
 The sauce itself is actually a pizza sauce thinned out for these purposes.
 If you would like to use it as a pizza sauce, remove ¾ of a cup of water from the recipe for it.

 Add the flour, salt, sugar, and yeast in a large bowl.
 Add in the olive oil and warm water.
 Roll the dough out into a 13×6 dough rectangle.
-Cut into 3/4 inch wide strips.
+Cut into ¾ inch wide strips.
 Tie dough into a nice loose knot.
-Add 1/4 cup olive oil, 1 teaspoon dried oregano, 1/2 teaspoon crushed red pepper, 1/4 teaspoon kosher salt to a small bowl and mix.
+Add ¼ cup olive oil, 1 teaspoon dried oregano, ½ teaspoon crushed red pepper, ¼ teaspoon kosher salt to a small bowl and mix.
 Add each knot to the bowl of oil and lightly dredge or spoon oil on top.
 Add to baking sheet that has been lined with foil or sprayed with oil.
 Bake at 375 degrees for 10-12 minutes or until browned.

-Combine the tomato paste, 2 cups water, 1/4 cup olive oil, 4 garlic cloves (minced), 1/2 teaspoon salt, 2 teaspoons dried oregano, and 2 teaspoons dried basil in a small bowl and whisk together.
+Combine the tomato paste, 2 cups water, ¼ cup olive oil, 4 garlic cloves (minced), ½ teaspoon salt, 2 teaspoons dried oregano, and 2 teaspoons dried basil in a small bowl and whisk together.
 It is ready immediately but if you can make it as soon as you make your dough it will benefit greatly from the 30 or so minutes it gets to sit.

-3. Swap the garlic and oregano for cumin, cayenne and garlic salt and the pizza dip for salsa con queso.
+Swap the garlic and oregano for cumin, cayenne and garlic salt and the pizza dip for salsa con queso.
 Queso is notorious for its inclusion of processed cheese, so when I get it pre-made I buy this one from Pacific Foods because it is made with natural ingredients.

-- 1 (1/4 ounce) package dry yeast
+- 1 (¼ ounce) package dry yeast

 - 1 cup warm water

-- 2 1?2 cups flour
+- 2 1/2 cups flour